Canton Rescue Kilcummin

 S.S.
 Homeside Mystery

 In January 1941, the British cargo ship S.S.
-Homeside, on voyage from Pepel, Sierra Leone, for the Tees, in convoy SL-62 with a cargo of iron ore and went missing.
-The only evidence of her fate came on July 8, 1941, when a body washed ashore at Ashleam, Achill was identified as that of John Murphy lost when S.S.
+Homeside, on a voyage from Pepel, Sierra Leone, for the Tees, in convoy SL-62 with a cargo of iron ore, went missing.
+The only evidence of her fate came on July 8, 1941, when a body washed ashore at Ashleam, Achill, was identified as that of John Murphy lost when S.S.
 Homeside went missing, presumed sunk, on January 28th 1941.
 Thirty-five crew were never heard of again.